 Icelanders open presents on Christmas Eve.
 The 25th and the 26th are public holidays.
 If we’re lucky, there is a weekend somewhere in the mix.
 Most people have 3-7 days of holidays, and students even longer; there is a lot of time available for book reading.

-So, the ‘general’ Icelandic Christmas tradition is to dress up and overeat during dinner on Christmas Eve.
+So, the ‘general’ Iceland Christmas Eve book tradition is to dress up and overeat during dinner.
 You open presents and stuff down some dessert after all the food you ate earlier.
 You also change into (preferably) new PJs that you either got as a Christmas gift or as a present from the last Yulelad/Santa (which is a whole other subject, the 13 Icelandic Yulelads) that morning.

 Grab a bowl of candy before scurrying off to your bed with your new stash of books and start reading the one you’re most excited about.